Bills Digest No. 46, 2025-26

 Performance standards

-The Bill would enable relevant ministers to set performance standards for the ACIAR CEO, the Austrade CEO, and OPC’s 1PC and 2PC, although the relevant ministers would not be obliged to determine such performance standards (items 2 and 20 of Schedule 1 and item 6 of Schedule 2).
+The Bill would enable relevant ministers, in writing, to set performance standards for the ACIAR CEO, the Austrade CEO, and OPC’s 1PC and 2PC, although the relevant ministers would not be obliged to determine such performance standards (items 2 and 20 of Schedule 1 and item 6 of Schedule 2).
 Provisions to enable ministers to set performance standards for SOH positions would appear to be novel.

 The Explanatory Memorandum outlines how the performance standard could form the basis of a termination process for the Austrade CEO (a similar process is outlined for the ACIAR CEO (p.
 19) and the OPC SOH positions (p.
 36)):